Aleph-Alpha/std/docs/v1/mariadb.md

 func (m *MariaDB) Query(ctx context.Context) QueryBuilder
 ```

 Query provides a flexible way to build complex queries.
 It returns a QueryBuilder interface which can be used to chain query methods in a fluent interface.
-The method acquires a read lock on the database connection that will be automatically released when a terminal method is called or Done\(\) is invoked.
+The builder snapshots the current \`\*gorm.DB\` connection and does not hold any package\-level locks while the chain is being built or executed.

 Parameters: